FraBomba6/dl_assignment2/report/report.md

 | Learning Rate | 5e-3   |
 | Scheduler     | linear |

-Even in this case, a non significant decrease in the loss function's output and no improvement in terms of accuracy were observed.
+Even in this case, a non-significant decrease in the loss function's output and no improvement in terms of accuracy were observed.
 After the training phase, the same kind of convergence found in the previous model caused, again, all the predictions to drift to the same index.

 A subsequent attempt involved the complete substitution of the option candidates with atomic tokens (for example, _a_ instead of _Emily_ and _b_ instead of _Patricia_) in order to avoid the presence of multiple tokens corresponding to a single word, but no improvements were observed.